Rhagoletis mendax: Life cycle

 The life cycle of this species is holometabolous, and has four stages of development: egg, larva, pupa and adult.
 Adults typically have a lifespan of 30–45 days or longer, with females being capable of reproduction starting at 15 days and going to approximately 45 days (weather dependent).

 The phenology of the blueberry maggot is varied, and depends on the geographic region the population inhabits.
 In most regions of North America, populations have a univoltine life cycle.
 In Maine and potentially other locations however approximately 85% of the population in the state is univoltine, while the rest are semivoltine: 10% spend three winters as pupae, and 5% spend four winters.
+In addition, there is evidence that a small percentage (~1%) of some populations may have a second generation late in the season.

 In the spring or summer the first wave of adults will emerge from the soil, coinciding with or just before ripening of the host fruit in the region.
 Adults will continue emerging in groups into the summer.
 Approximately 90% of the population emerges within a one-month period of each other, however, females will emerge 4–5 days before males at the time of maximum fruit availability.
 Emergence is delayed to summer in some areas, potentially due to heat-induced quiescence of pupae.

 Adults will feed on dew, insect honeydew, and other secretions on foliage until the females become sexually mature.
 After mating, female flies will lay a single egg per berry using a retractable ovipositor on the end of their abdomen to pierce the fruit and deposit the egg just under the skin.
 The process leaves behind an oviposition-deterring pheromone to prevent other females from laying their egg in the same fruit for a couple of days.

 Eggs will hatch in 3–7 days depending upon geographic location and climate, and the larvae will begin consuming the fruit.
 Larvae will continue to feed and go through three instars of growth in 17–30 days, at which point third instar larvae will emerge from the fruit, drop to the soil, and begin pupating at a depth of 1 to 2 in.
 Pupation can commence in July at the southernmost limits of its distribution and into late September at its northernmost limits.